opf/openproject/CONTRIBUTING.md

 OpenProject is an open source project and we encourage you to help us out.
 We'd be happy if you do one of these things:

+## Issue flow

+Ideally, there is a work package for every issue that is tackled by a contributor - the list can be found [here](https://community.openproject.org/projects/openproject/work_packages).
+Work packages can be created there on-demand if necessary.

 ## Development flow
 For contributing source code, please follow the Git Workflow below: